dj1k/aws-modernization-gitops-with-weaveworks/content/30_workshop_03_grc/110_irsa/60_cleanup.md

 To cleanup, follow the below steps.

-To remove sample application from git and delet the namespace
+To remove sample application from git and delete the namespace

 ```bash
 rm -rf ./alpha/